-The Hong Kong Investment Funds Association has flagged the risks and the managers’ concerns to the Mandatory Provident Fund Schemes Authority and the Financial Services and the Treasury Bureau, said the people, asking not to be named because the information is private.
+The Hong Kong Investment Funds Association has raised managers’ concerns to the Mandatory Provident Fund Schemes Authority and the Financial Services and the Treasury Bureau, said the people, asking not to be named because the information is private.
 The association recommended that authorities make an exception for US Treasuries, by allowing funds to invest in the assets even if they are rated one notch below AAA, the people said.

+MPF bond funds and mixed asset funds that could have US Treasuries exposure stood at HK$484 billion as of the end of 2024.
 A spokesperson at the Mandatory Provident Fund Schemes Authority, which regulates Hong Kong’s pension system, confirmed that under its requirements the US still has the highest credit rating from one approved firm and qualifies for special treatment.
-The authority said it “will closely monitor the latest market developments and take appropriate actions to safeguard the interest of MPF scheme members as and when necessary.”

 For now, Japan’s R&I said it is not considering a downgrade for US Treasuries.